wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

 = 2.1.0 =
-Adds a caching mechanism for enhanced performance.
+Adds a caching mechanism for enhanced performance along with other new features and fixes.
 Optimizes shortcode defaults and fixes some variable and array initialization issues.

 = 2.0.6 =
 Optimizes instantiation/destruction of the data retrieval function.